-To apply and register for the November 2019 course, please follow these two steps:
+To apply and register for the MIA School of Race Engineering, please follow these two steps:

 - Complete your profile form and return to the team on email at firstname.lastname@example.org

 - Pay your deposit or fees in full via the online payment system.

 Please note: Your booking will NOT be confirmed until your payment has been received.

 Will this course help me get a job in motorsport?

 This course is created and updated with input from motorsport employers to help engineers to help develop their careers and become competent Race Engineers.

 Our tutors are experienced professionals currently working for successful race teams, so you will learn the most up to date skills and knowledge.
 By successfully gaining your Diploma, you will be in the perfect position to develop your career or secure yourself a job as a Race Engineer in the UK or abroad.
 If you are looking for a job why not visit our Motorsport and Automotive Jobs Fair.

 Do I have to complete both Parts 1 and 2 or can I choose to do either?